The Weather Window Quandary

 Life on Board

-Maybe this is something we shouldn’t admit to, but the combination of tiredness and the hard work in moving around the boat puts personal hygiene way down the list of things we cared about.
-Sunday morning when the sea had calmed down some and our motion was much more stable the fuzz in my mouth reminded me I hadn’t brushed my teeth for 24 hours.
+Maybe this is something we shouldn’t admit to, but the combination of tiredness and the hard work in moving around the boat put personal hygiene way down the list of things we cared about.
+On Sunday morning when the sea had calmed down some and our motion was much more stable, the fuzz in my mouth reminded me I hadn’t brushed my teeth for 24 hours.

-I’m sure the people who greet us when we get ashore know exactly what its like or are too polite to mention the slightly fusty smell coming from us and the clothes we’ve worn for the last 60 hours.
+I’m sure the people who greeted us when we got ashore knew exactly what it’s like.
+Or were too polite to mention the slightly fusty smell coming from us and the clothes we’d worn for the last 60 hours.

 2. Moving Around is a Workout

-We had north westerly F4 to F5 winds for the first 12 hours, F6 for a few hours, allowing us to sail.
-What wasn’t so great was the beam on swell that was kicked up that rolled us around like a pig in mud.
-This made moving around the boat a bit of a workout as a handhold was needed to move along inside the boat.
-Going to the toilet is a feat of effort with legs jammed against anything solid to keep from falling off the loo.
+We had north westerly F4 to F5 winds for the first 12 hours.
+Followed by F6 for a few hours, allowing us to sail.
+What wasn’t so great was the beam on swell that was kicked up.
+It rolled us around like a pig in mud.
+This turned moving around the boat into a workout as a handhold was needed to move along.
+Going to the toilet was a feat of effort with legs jammed against anything solid to keep from falling off the loo.

-Preparing food or getting a drink becomes a Kryton Factor style puzzle of where to wedge fridge lids, cups, plates and knifes before they throw themselves to the floor during a big roll.
+Preparing food or getting a drink became a Krypton Factor style puzzle.
+Where to wedge fridge lids, cups, plates and knifes before they throw themselves to the floor during a big roll?
 Finally you’ve succeeded in preparing a sandwich with no injury to yourself and only a few dollops of mayo on the floor.
 How now to get one plate passed to the cockpit whilst leaving the other plate on the galley top to the mercy of the rolls?
-Quickly thats how.
+Quickly that’s how.